Koci0/SpyceInvaders/README.md

 # SpyceInvaders

 Project that aims to create a Space Invaders like game in Python using Pygame, thus the name.
-It is created as a project Symbolic Language course at Cracow University of Technology.
+It is created as a project for Symbolic Languages course at Cracow University of Technology.

 ## Main project goals